microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ...
 Elapsed 0.1867838 sec.
 ```

-Our test asserts that one `CreateAccount` call must succeed and the other must fail, but both calls
+Your test asserts that one `CreateAccount` call must succeed and the other must fail, but both calls
-succeed with our current mock.
+succeed with the current mock.
 This is because the `dbCollection.DoesRowExist` mock method _always_
 returns `false` and the `dbCollection.CreateRow` mock method _always_ returns `true` no matter what
 order the two `CreateAccount` requests execute.
 The `dbCollection.DoesRowExist` method should only
 return `false` if the account doesn't exist and the `dbCollection.CreateRow` method should only
 return `true` if a new row was created.

-Let's try to fix the mock.
+The mock needs to implement more of the stateful behavior of the database as follows:

 ```csharp
 public class InMemoryDbCollection : IDbCollection